zaphosting/docs/docs/cs16-plugins.md

 ### Installation

 Once the above steps have been completed, then it's time for the actual installation.
 The files have to be uploaded to your server via FTP.
 You need a FTP client to be able to upload files to your server.
-If you don't know what FTP is and how it works, then you should have a look at the following guide:  [FTP File Access](gameserver-ftpaccess.md)
+If you don't know what FTP is and how it works, then you should have a look at the following guide:  [Access via FTP](gameserver-ftpaccess.md)

 Now, the **addons** folder has to be uploaded to the main directory of the server.
 The file structure of the folder should then look like this: